finos/symphony-bdk-java/README.md

 ## Extension applications

-In addition to all support for bots development, Symphony Bot application also comes with great tools to streamline the Symphony-extension apps integration process.
+In addition to all support for bots development, Symphony Bot SDK also comes with great tools to streamline the Symphony-extension apps integration process.

 ### Extension app authentication

 The extension app authentication process spawns three steps which aim to establish a bidirectional trust between an application and Symphony.

-Symphony Bot application removes all the complexity related to the authentication process by exposing the following endpoints through which an application can authenticate itself:
+Symphony Bot SDK removes all the complexity related to the authentication process by exposing the following endpoints through which an application can authenticate itself:

 | Method | Endpoint | Description | Request | Response
 |---|---|---|---|---|